Structure and function of mammary gland

 - mammary glands

-- describe the structure of mammary glands
+- Relate the structure and function of the mammary glands

-- mammary gland shape and structure
+- mammary glands structure and function

-- Structures of mammary glands
+- function of mammary glands